Premier Education

 How does physical activity improve concentration?

-Students are more alert after exercise, which is what improves concentration.
-Sports that require decision-making help to activate the mind, which primes the brain for paying attention for longer.
-Studies show that primary and middle-school-age children gain the most benefit in terms of enhanced cognitive function.
+Children are more alert after exercise, which is what improves concentration.
+Sports that require decision-making help to activate the mind, which primes the brain to pay attention for longer.
+Studies show that primary and middle-school-age children gain the most benefit, in terms of enhanced cognitive function.

 Just ten minutes of organised physical activity incorporated into the school day improves behaviour.
 If physical education sessions are in the morning, they set the child up for a better day.